Need all Congresses? Press Enter for expanded federal results.

 Summary

-Under current law, the division of criminal justice (division) in the department of public safety (department) is required to create an annual report including information about law enforcement agency activity.
-The bill requires a law enforcement agency that participates in, or dedicates peace officers or resources to, a multijurisdictional or coordinated investigation or task force to submit that information to the division for inclusion in the report.
-The division is required to submit the information to the general assembly's judiciary committees.
-A law enforcement agency is subject to a civil penalty for intentional failure to report the information as required.
-Under current law, a state agency or political subdivision employee who intentionally violates provisions concerning the treatment of a person's personal identifying information is subject to a civil penalty.
-The bill extends the civil penalty liability to the state agency or political subdivision.
-The bill requires a state agency or political subdivision that is served a an unsealed subpoena by federal immigration authorities to send a redacted copy of the subpoena to the department of public safety (department) for the department to upload to its website.
-If the state agency or political subdivision fulfills the subpoena, the state agency or political subdivision is required to notify the person who is subject to the subpoena.
-The bill prohibits a governmental entity or an airport from engaging with federal immigration authorities to transport individuals detained by federal immigration authorities.
-A governmental entity that violates these requirements is subject to a civil penalty.
-The bill authorizes a public health agency to inspect or examine a facility that houses or detains individuals who are noncitizens for purposes of civil immigration proceedings.
+The act exempts Colorado courts' e-filing system from the requirement that users certify that they will not disclose personal identifying information obtained from the system for federal immigration enforcement.
+The act authorizes a public health agency to inspect or examine a facility that houses or detains individuals who are noncitizens for purposes of civil immigration proceedings.
 Under current law, the department of public health and environment is authorized to inspect facilities that house or detain individuals who are noncitizens for purposes of civil immigration proceedings.
-The bill expands the inspection authority, including the frequency of inspections and items that are subject to inspection.
-A facility that refuses to allow the inspection is subject to a license revocation or a civil penalty.
+The act expands the inspection authority, including the frequency of inspections and things that are subject to inspection.
+A facility that refuses to allow the inspection is subject to a civil penalty.
 The department of public health and environment is authorized to set fees for inspections and deposit the money from the fees in the immigration facility inspection and detention cash fund, which is created in the state treasury.
-The bill authorizes the department of public health and environment to require facilities that house or detain individuals who are noncitizens for purposes of civil immigration proceedings to require the facility to comply with requirements, including health and safety standards and paying for environmental impact studies.
+The act authorizes the department of public health and environment to require facilities that house or detain individuals who are noncitizens for purposes of civil immigration proceedings to comply with requirements, including health and safety standards and reporting requirements.
 A facility that fails to comply is subject to a civil penalty.
-The bill requires the department of public health and environment to submit an annual report to the attorney general concerning facilities' compliance with these new requirements.
-The bill requires the P.O.S.T. board to establish training standards related to peace officer compliance with current laws concerning civil immigration detainers.
-The bill requires the attorney general to develop and make publicly available a policy regarding current laws concerning the protection of personal identifying information.
-(Note: Italicized words indicate new material added to the original summary; dashes through words indicate deletions from the original summary.)
-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+The act requires the department of public health and environment to submit an annual report to the attorney general concerning facilities' compliance with these new requirements and make the report publicly available on its website.
+The act requires the P.O.S.T. board to establish training standards related to peace officer compliance with current laws concerning civil immigration detainers.
+P.O.S.T.-certified peace officers must complete the training before December 31, 2027.
+The act requires the attorney general to develop and make publicly available a policy regarding current laws concerning the protection of personal identifying information.
+The act appropriates $107,283 to the department of public health and environment from the immigration facility inspection and detention cash fund.
+(Note: This summary applies to this bill as enacted.)

 Sponsor